Arthur W. Page Society's Corporate Communications Case Study Competition

 The Arthur W. Page Society, in alliance with the Institute for Public Relations, conducts an annual competition for the writing of original case studies by students enrolled in an accredited school of business, communication or journalism.

-- The quality of the Teaching Note (should be applicable)
+- The quality of the teaching note (10 points)

 - The quality of the PowerPoint presentation (5 points)

 Any currently enrolled student, graduate or undergraduate, in a school of business, communications or journalism who is pursuing a degree (full-time or part-time) is eligible to participate.
 Each individual studentís projected graduation date cannot predate May 2019.